JonathanIlk/nanoleafy/README.md

 aurora.setStaticPanel(list);
 ```

+If there is an Animation active when setting the static panels, the other panels that are not included in the command will return to the last configuration they retrieved from the static command.

 There's an example of setting an entire static animation display in [examples/static-display.js](examples/static-display.js).
-Use `nanoleafy panels` to get a list of valid panel ids for your setup.
+Use `nanoleafy panels` from the CLI to get a list of valid panel ids for your setup or get them prgrammatically via the `layout()` command.

 ## License